The original do-it-yourself travel guide to Europe SM

 Country Code

 Every country in the world has a country code.
 For North America, including Canada, the USA, Mexico, and The Caribbean, the country code is 1.
 The UK code is 44.
+Holland is 31.
 You'll usually see the country code written with a plus sign in front of it, for example +353 for Ireland.

 City Code

 Instead of area codes, all European countries use city codes.
 Each city code begins with zero.
 For example, 023 is the city code of Haarlem, The Netherlands.
 Within Holland you would dial 023 plus the local number.
 But from outside Holland you only dial 23.
-The zero is dropped.
 However, Italy has changed their system and now requires you to dial the zero on incoming international calls also.
 City codes can vary from two as in Brussels, 02, to five as in Salzburg, 06222.

 Local Numbers